LCAD-UFES/cyton_alpha/README.md

 - MoveIt! and Cyton real robot

-This lauch stars MoveIt!, the controllers and the action to comunicate MoveIt with cyton driver.
+This lauch starts MoveIt!, the controllers and the action server to comunicate MoveIt with cyton.

 ```
   roslaunch cyton_alpha_driver moveit_cyton_alpha_real.launch